 View more detailed hiking information and Grand Teton trail map PDFs on the National Park Service website.

-Join a Park Ranger for a guided hike, a campfire program, a Tipi Demo at Colter Bay Village, or a deeper look at one of the many historic sites in the park.
+Join a park ranger for a guided hike, a campfire program, or a Tipi Demo.
+Naturalists and area historians at Colter Bay Village and Jackson Lake Lodge offer a variety of complimentary programs throughout the week, including live raptor programs, grizzly presentations, and historical tours.
 And be sure to take part in the Junior Ranger program.
 (Hint, it’s not just for kids!)
 Regularly scheduled Ranger programs with times and descriptions can be found on the National Park Service website or at any of the park Visitor Centers.

 Whether it’s fly fishing or lake fishing you’re looking for, you’ll find it in Grand Teton.
 Fishing Jenny Lake, Jackson Lake, or the Snake River is often the highlight the entire vacation for guests.
 Fly fishing and lake fishing can both be done on an individual basis or with a guide.
 When you book a trip with a guide, all equipment is included for the day, with the exception of a fishing license.
 Going on a guided trip is often a great option for those flying in to the area.
 Fishing in the park requires a Wyoming state fishing license, which can be purchased at the Colter Bay Marina, Signal Mountain Marina, or in the town of Jackson.
 Please review National Park fishing guidelines.